cs-4241-2024/cs-4241-2024.github.io/README.md

 - You want to tell me about your research
 - You'd like to sit and work a bit with me/other students nearby in case questions popup (space permitting)
 - Anything else, really!

+The TAs / SAs are available during their office hours for any course related content.

 Course Description
 ---